jhegemann/OpenCapsule/README.md

 if the simple call without initial values gives no adequate result, you should provide intitial values for the fit parameters.
-Note that, when using Mooney Rivlin elasticity instead of nonlinear
+Note that, when using Mooney-Rivlin elasticity instead of nonlinear
 Hookean elasticity, the `--compression` argument corresponds to the Rivlin modulus and the
 `--poisson` argument corresponds to the dimensionless